node-apn/node-apn/README.md

 	var apnConnection = new apn.Connection(options);
 ```

-**Important:** In a development environment you must set `gateway` to `gateway.sandbox.push.apple.com`.
+Help with preparing the key and certificate files for connection can be found in the [wiki][certificateWiki]

 ### Sending a notification
 To send a notification first create a `Device` object.
 Pass it the device token as either a hexadecimal string, or alternatively as a `Buffer` object containing the token in binary form.

 	var myDevice = new apn.Device(token);

-Next, create a notification object and set parameters.
-See the [payload documentation][pl] for more details.
+Next, create a notification object, set the relevant parameters (See the [payload documentation][pl] for more details.) and use the `pushNotification` method on the connection to send it.

 	var note = new apn.Notification();